comerc/meteor-template2/README.md

   }
 });

-// onRendered declaration by old shool Template.hello.onRendered(function() {
+// onRendered declaration by old style may also be used Template.hello.onRendered(function() {
   var self = this;
   this.autorun(function() {